NPP will pay a big price for E-Levy implementation – Kofi Konadu Apraku

 Minority caucus staged a walkout

-Dr. Kofi Konadu Apraku, a leading member of the governing NPP, has indicated that the implementation of the Electronic Transfer Levy, otherwise known as E-Levy, will go a long way to affect the governing party.
+Dr. Kofi Konadu Apraku, a leading member of the governing New Patriotic Party, has indicated that the implementation of the Electronic Transfer Levy, otherwise known as E-Levy, will go a long way to affect the governing party.

 Speaking in an interview with Joy News, the former Trade and Industry Minister stated that direct taxes on individuals can be sometimes destructive.